ipfs/specs/src/http-gateways/path-gateway.md

   every immutable resource under `/ipfs/` namespace.
   - Generated `/ipfs/` responses such as UnixFS directory listings are not byte-for-byte immutable and SHOULD have a meaningful expiration that allows for generated responses to be updated over time.
-Suggested value is one week:
+Suggested value is at least one week:
     `public, max-age=604800, stale-while-revalidate=2678400`.

 - `Cache-Control: public, max-age=<ttl>, stale-while-revalidate=2678400` SHOULD be returned for mutable